I. MEDIA REGISTRATION ELIGIBILITY REQUIREMENTS click to expand

 Patient organizations click to expand

-Media are welcome to attend all general admission Scientific and Educational Sessions.
+Media are welcome to attend all Scientific and Educational Sessions.

-Please Note: Ticketed sessions, such as “Meet the Expert” sessions, are open to media.
+Please note: Ticketed sessions, such as “Meet the expert” sessions, are open to the media.
 However, congress attendees have priority access.
-Media are advised to come by the ‘meet-the-expert’ ticket desk in the registration area to check whether sessions are fully booked or space is available.
+Media are advised to come by the ‘Meet the Expert’ ticket desk in the registration area to check whether there are still spaces available.

 Satellite Press events and materialsclick to expand

-Satellite Press events cannot take place during the program of EHA (scientific or social program) and not prior to the EHA Press Briefing.
-The communication department (firstname.lastname@example.org) must receive a full outline of the press event before May 1, 2015 for review.
+Satellite press events may not take place during the program of EHA (scientific or social program) and not prior to the EHA Press Briefings.
+The EHA Communication Department (email@example.com) must receive a full outline of the press event before May 1, 2017 for review.

 Interview opportunities and facilitiesclick to expand

-EHA staff in the EHA Press Center is available to help facilitate one-on-one interviews with EHA officials and research authors.
+EEHA staff in the EHA Press Center is available to help facilitate one-on-one interviews with EHA officials and research authors.
 EHA also provides private interview rooms for media use on a first-come, first-served basis.
-Use of interview rooms is limited to two hours per day in half-hour increments.
-Use of interview rooms by television and radio broadcast media outlets is limited to four hours per day in one hour increments.
+Use of interview rooms is limited to two hours per day in half-hour increments, unless otherwise approved.
+Use of interview rooms by television and radio broadcast media outlets is limited to four hours per day in one hour increments, unless otherwise approved.
 To schedule use of these rooms, please see the EHA Press Center staff on-site.

 Video, Photography, and Audio Recordingclick to expand